Web-Engineering-KFUPM/3-2-more-css-AK4-Arfaj/README.md

 1. Save `index.html` and `styles.css`.
 2. Open in your browser.
-3. Verify each section updates as you complete TODs.
+3. Verify each section updates as you complete TODOs.
 4. Hover buttons/links to test interactive styles.

 ## Expected Results